hetznercloud/terraform-provider-hcloud/docs/actions/server_reset.md

 subcategory: ""
 description: |-
   Reset a server in Hetzner Cloud.
+  See the Reset a Server documentation https://docs.hetzner.cloud/reference/cloud#tag/server-actions/reset_server for more details.
 ---

 # hcloud_server_reset (Action)

 Reset a server in Hetzner Cloud.

+See the [Reset a Server documentation](https://docs.hetzner.cloud/reference/cloud#tag/server-actions/reset_server) for more details.